Lesley Blanch: Life and career

-Blanch attended St. Paul's Girls' School, Hammersmith from 1915 to 1921, went on to study at the Slade School of Art, and began her career as a scenery designer and book illustrator.
-Between 1937 and 1944 she was features editor of the UK edition of Vogue.
+Blanch was born in Chiswick, on 6 June 1904.
+She attended St. Paul's Girls' School, Hammersmith, from 1915 to 1921, went on to study at the Slade School of Art, and began her career as a scenery designer and book illustrator.
+Between 1937 and 1944, she was features editor of the UK edition of Vogue.

 In April 1945, she married the French novelist-diplomat Romain Gary.
 Life in the French diplomatic service took them to the Balkans, Turkey, North Africa, Mexico and the United States.
-In the United States, they associated with Aldous Huxley and with Hollywood stars such as Gary Cooper, Sophia Loren and Laurence Olivier.
+In the United States, they were associated with Aldous Huxley and with Hollywood stars such as Gary Cooper, Sophia Loren and Laurence Olivier.

 Gary left her for American actress Jean Seberg.
 Lesley Blanch and Gary were divorced in 1963.
 Blanch continued to travel from her home in Paris, and saw old friends Nancy Mitford, Violet Trefusis, Rebecca West and the Windsors.
-She was a close friend of Gerald de Gaury, who gave her insights into middle eastern customs and culture.
+She was a close friend of Gerald de Gaury, who gave her insights into Middle Eastern customs and culture.
 The society photographer Cecil Beaton was also a lifelong friend.

 The best known of her 12 books is The Wilder Shores of Love (1954), about four women who all "followed the beckoning Eastern star."
 The book also inspired the American artist Cy Twombly, who named a painting after the novel.

 Blanch's love of Russia, instilled in her by a friend of her parents whom she simply called The Traveller, is recounted in Journey into the Mind's Eye, Fragments of an Autobiography (1968, reissued 2018) which is part travel book, part love story.
 As well as awakening her to sex, he whetted her appetite with exotic tales of Siberia and Central Asia.
 The Traveller was possibly identified as Theodore Komisarjevsky.